read

 • Audit compliance capabilities

 Success with data vault modeling requires careful planning, proper implementation, and ongoing maintenance.
 By following the guidelines and examples in this guide, you’ll be well-equipped to implement an effective data vault solution for your organization.
+Remember to:

 • Start with clear business requirements